saplingdigitalltd/deployment-workflow/README.md

 because they failed previously) you can use the built in `run.sh` script - details below.

+If you're working on a new WP site, ensure the Vagrant file and other necessary files and folders are in the project root directory, not the theme directory.

 ## Up and running in Staging/Production

 We don't use Vagrant in staging or production environments so playbooks